-MacroView DMF and MacroView Message offer a variety of different ways to save emails to SharePoint, giving users the freedom to choose the option most convenient to them.
+MacroView DMF and MacroView Message offer a number of different ways to save emails to SharePoint, allowing you to choose the option most convenient to you.

 - Select an email from your Outlook inbox and drag and drop it to a SharePoint location displayed in the Browse or Favorites mode in your MacroView pane.

 - Right-click an email in your Outlook inbox and choose Save Message to SharePoint at the bottom of the right-click menu.
-The MacroView DMF screen dialog will display, allowing you to navigate and select a location to save your emails.
+A MacroView DMF dialog will display, allowing you to navigate and select a location to save your emails.

 - If you're already viewing an email, click to the Home tab, go to the MacroView group and click the Save Message button.

-- Using the MacroView Predictive Email Filing extension, drag and drop an email to the Drop Zone for DMF to automatically predict and file your email based on tracking tags and your filing behaviour.
+- Using the MacroView Predictive Email Filing extension, drag and drop an email to the Drop Zone for DMF to automatically predict and save your email to a SharePoint location based on tracking tags and your personal filing behaviour.

 Once an email has been saved, they will be marked with a yellow tag and labelled Saved to SharePoint indicating that they have been saved successfully.

 Save emails in bulk

 DMF and Message supports efficient bulk saving of emails via drag and drop, allowing you to select multiple emails in your inbox and drag them to a selected location in your SharePoint document store.